Roots and Radishes

 • Nut-free - To make a nut-free version of this Asian slaw, substitute sunflower seeds for the slivered almonds.

-• Protein-packed - Add edamame or marinated tempeh for a vegan protein option!
-If you don't follow a plant-based diet, you can add other proteins like hard-cooked eggs, chicken, salmon, or pork.
+• Protein-packed - Add edamame or marinated baked tempeh for a vegan protein option!
+If you don't follow a plant-based diet, you can add other proteins like hard-boiled eggs, chicken, salmon, or pork.

 • Potluck - If you're bringing this as a dish to pass for a large group, double it!

-• Sweet - Add some mandarin orange or clementine slices for a juicy and sweet flavor spin.
+• Sweet - Add some mandarin orange or clementine slices for a juicy and sweet pop of flavor.

 • Vinaigrette - You can swap apple cider vinegar for rice vinegar, or another sweetener for the maple syrup.
-Note that this recipe will no longer be vegan if you swap honey for maple syrup.
+Note, this recipe will no longer be vegan if you swap honey for maple syrup.

 A serving of healthy Asian slaw with ramen in dark gray bowl with fork, next to mustard-colored linen on light blue and white surface

-As someone who as broken a few teeth (eek!), I can't stress this tip enough!
+• Cook the ramen long enough.
+As someone who as broken a few teeth in her lifetime (eek!), I can't stress this tip enough!
 Make SURE the dried ramen is fully toasted.
-If you are using a rice-based noodle such as the kind from Lotus Foods, the dried noodles will start to puff up slightly and become lighter in color.
+If you are using a rice-based noodle such as the kind from Lotus Foods, play close attention for the dried noodles starting to puff up slightly and become lighter in color.
 They will be much easier to chew and reduce the risk of hurting your teeth.

 Can I swap apple cider vinegar for rice vinegar?